Wyb0627/AGRAG/README.md

-# GERAG
+# AGRAG
-The official code repository of the paper "GERAG: A Graph-based Efficient Retrieval Augmented Generation Framework"
+The official code repository of the paper "AGRAG: Advanced Graph-based Retrieval-Augmented Generation for LLMs"

-Set your huggingface token at line 38 of the run.py in case any downloading is needed, you can comment out line 38 if LLMs are already downloaded.

 ## GraphRAG-bench